FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/installation.md

 Pro version FISCO BCOS includes RPC service, Gateway service and blockchain node service BcosNodeService。

-- RPC service: It is responsible for receiving client requests and forwarding the requests to nodes for processing.
-RPC services can be scaled horizontally, and one RPC service can access multiple blockchain node services.
+-RPC service: responsible for receiving client requests and forwarding the requests to nodes for processing, RPC service can be scaled horizontally, and one RPC service can access multiple blockchain node services
-- Gateway service: It is responsible for network communication between blockchain nodes across institutions.
-Gateway services can be scaled horizontally.
-One Gateway service can access multiple blockchain node services.
+- Gateway service: responsible for network communication between blockchain nodes across institutions.
+The Gateway service is horizontally scalable, and one Gateway service can access multiple blockchain node services
 - Blockchain node service 'BcosNodeService': Provides blockchain-related services, including consensus, execution, and transaction blockchain.
-The node service accesses RPC services and Gateway services to obtain network communication functions.。
+The node service accesses RPC services and Gateway services to obtain network communication functions。

 For the overall architecture design of Pro version FISCO BCOS, please refer to [here](../../design/architecture.md)。